-For each facility in a DIP-loan package, we collect information on the amount, interest, and fee from motions and master credit agreements.10 We retrieve monthly three-month LIBOR rates, U.S. prime rates, and federal funds rates from Bloomberg and determine the rates applicable in the month of the final approval of the DIP loan by the judge.11 It is worth pointing out that, with 90% coverage, our sample has one of the most comprehensive coverage of loan fees in the literature (Berg, Saunders, and Steffen, 2016; Hasan, Ramirez, and Zhang, 2019).
-Also, while typically available through our hand-collected data from motions and credit agreements, Dealscan's fee data miss (ex post) expense reimbursement information, such as ordinary fees and out-of-pocket expenses incurred by DIP-loan providers in negotiating and
+For each facility in a DIP-loan package, we collect information on the amount, interest, and fee from motions and master credit agreements.
+We retrieve monthly three-month LIBOR rates, U.S. prime rates, and federal funds rates from Bloomberg and determine the rates applicable in the month of the final approval of the DIP loan by the judge.
+It is worth pointing out that, with 90% coverage, our sample has one of the most comprehensive coverage of loan fees in the literature (Berg, Saunders, and Steffen, 2016; Hasan, Ramirez, and Zhang, 2019).
+Also, while typically available through our hand-collected data from motions and credit agreements, Dealscan's fee data miss (ex post) expense reimbursement information, such as ordinary fees and out-of-pocket expenses incurred by DIP-loan providers in negotiating and drafting the loan agreement, and expenses in monitoring participants in the Chapter 11 case.
+This type of reimbursement arrangement is not available for loans outside of bankruptcy.

-10The interest charged on DIP facilities is typically expressed as a spread over one or several reference rates, with LIBOR, U.S. prime rate, and federal funds rate being the most common.
+&lt;sup>6The interest charged on DIP facilities is typically expressed as a spread over one or several reference rates, with LIBOR, U.S. prime rate, and federal funds rate being the most common.
 At times, interest is expressed as a fixed rate.
-Lenders often impose a floor rate on the reference rate.
-In situations where the reference rate is below the floor, the floor rate will serve as the reference rate.
+Lenders